shadohead55/corporate-climb-clicker/README.md

 - Manual clicking for income
 - Interns that auto-click and scale over time
 - Managers are a money sink that occasionally drop snarky quotes
+- Manager quotes briefly appear in a chat window and fade after a few seconds
 - Prestige mechanic to reset with income bonuses
 - Fully client-side, runs in any modern browser